 - Educate yourself.
 Learn more about conditions that don’t require an antibiotic.

 - Ask your doctor if you truly need antibiotics.

-- Talk to your doctor and pharmacist about an over-the-counter treatment that can control your symptoms.
+- Talk to your doctor and pharmacist about over-the-counter treatments that can control your symptoms.

 - If you do need antibiotics, take them exactly as prescribed.